huiscool/initmock/README.md

 * The executable file (elf) layout

-* How a golang program compile and call init function
+* How a golang program compiles and calls init function

 * The package init order in golang